Andrew Vaughn Player Props: White Sox vs. Yankees

 Andrew Vaughn At The Plate

-- Vaughn is hitting .249 with 17 doubles, a triple, seven home runs and 22 walks.
+- Vaughn is batting .249 with 17 doubles, a triple, seven home runs and 22 walks.

-- Looking at the 60 games he has played this season, he's hit a home run in seven of them (11.7%), and in 2.7% of his trips to the plate.
+- Looking at the 60 games he has played this season, he's went deep in seven of them (11.7%), and in 2.7% of his trips to the dish.

-- Vaughn has had an RBI in 23 games this season (38.3%), including 11 multi-RBI outings (18.3%).
-He has also driven home three or more of his team's runs in four contests.
+- Vaughn has driven home a run in 23 games this year (38.3%), including more than one RBI in 18.3% of his games and producing three or more of his team's runs on four occasions..

+- He has scored in 21 games this season (35.0%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.